 In addition to their traditional use to control the placement of jobs on the CPUs and memory nodes of a system, cpusets also provide a convenient mechanism to control the use of Hyper-Threading Technology.

-For detailed information on cpusets, see Chapter 6, "Cpusets on SGI ProPack 6 for Linux" in the Linux Resource Administration Guide.
+For detailed information on cpusets, see Chapter 6, "Cpusets on Linux" in the Linux Resource Administration Guide.

 Partitioning